plone/plone.recipe.zope2instance/README.rst

       wsgi-ini-template = /path/to/wsgi_template.ini

-  The available variables for variable substition can be found within the existing template (see above).
+  The available variables for variable substitution can be found within the existing template (see above).

 asyncore-use-poll
   By default `false`.
 If you want the `waitress.asyncore.loop` flag to use poll()